massimo-zaniboni/asterisell-v5/doc/manual/topics/installation/ssh-keys.md

 ## On the management server

-The [instances-configuration-tool] create a ``/home/user/.ssh/id_rsa.pub`` and ``/home/user/.ssh/id_rsa`` public/private key pair, installed only inside the Docker container used for administering other Asterisell instances.
-Enable root access for these keys executing in the [instances-configuration-tool] directory

 ```
-./fab.sh
-# for entering in the administration shell inside the Docker container

 fab authorize_ssh_access:asterisell/demo
-# for enabling the SSH access
+# for enabling automatic SSH root access using ~/.ssh/id_rsa.pub key
-# on the host "asterisell", where will be instaled
-# "demo" instance.
-# The first time it will requires password for 'user', but it is the 'root' password of the remote server.
-# Then the ssh certificate of the Docker container will used.
 ```

-These actions must be performed also if the management server is the same of the instance server.
+These actions must be performed also if the management server is the same of the instance server, because also local instances will be accessed using ``ssh``.

 ## Restrict SSH root access